As part of another SSH client article we potentially generated a new ssh key for use in ssh public-key authentication.

 This is better than a non-encrypted on-disk private key for two reasons: first the decrypted private key exists only in memory, not on disk.
 This makes is more difficult to mishandle, including the fact that it cannot be recovered without re-inputing the passphrase once the workstation is powered off.
 Second, client applications (like OpenSSH itself) no longer require direct access to the private key, encrypted or otherwise, nor must you provide your (secret) key passphrase to client applications: the agent moderates all use of the key itself.

-The default OpenSSH client will use the agent process identified by
+The default OpenSSH client will use the agent process identified by the

 SSH_AUTH_SOCK environment variable by default; but you generally